 Moorea — The Magical Island

 Moorea is the very essence of a South Seas island paradise, and it comes as no surprise that it is a favorite of many Tahitians.
 The beauty of the island, with its jagged green mountains and palm-draped beaches, is astounding.
 James Michener called it Bali Hai, Herman Melville based his novel Omoo on it, and Captain Cook spoke passionately of its landscapes and the beauty of the people.
-Moorea is unique among the Tahitian Islands in having magnificent expanses of both white and black beaches.
-In most islands, it is the lagoon that illustrates much of their beauty.
-High in Moorea’s interior mountains, Polynesian royalty practiced their archery and maraes are hidden in rainforests.
+Moorea is unique among the Tahitian Islands in having magnificent expanses of both white and black beaches, while in most islands it is the pristine lagoon that illustrates much of their beauty.
+High in Moorea’s interior mountains, Polynesian royalty practiced their archery and constructed maraes hidden in rainforests.
 On a hilltop lookout between shark-tooth Mount Rotui and towering Mount Tohivea, there is an once-in-a-lifetime view once reserved only for the gods.

 Raiatea — The Sacred Island

-Raiatea, meaning faraway heaven was the cultural, religious and royal heart of Polynesia — the birthplace of the gods.
+Raiatea (faraway heaven) was the cultural, religious and royal heart of Polynesia — the birthplace of the gods.
 The second largest Tahitian isle, and where entire clans canoed off to find new homes on other islands.
-Today, you can paddle around the fjord-like Faaroa Bay and discover why the island was a favorite of Captain Cook.
+Today, you can paddle around Faaroa Bay and discover why the island was a favorite of Captain Cook.

 Taha’a — The Vanilla Island